Is a VDA Right for Your Business?

 business partners, partnership concept with two businessman handshake

-What is a voluntary disclosure agreement?
+What is a VDA and what does it mean?
 A voluntary disclosure agreement (VDA) is a legal means for taxpayers to self-report back taxes owed for income, sales, property, and other tax types.
 In exchange for voluntarily reporting the tax due, states generally grant a waiver of penalty and also a limited look back period (generally 3-4 years), potentially reducing the tax due significantly as compared to an audit.
 If back taxes are not disclosed, but are instead discovered through an audit, the taxpayer is at a disadvantage and will end up being assessed various penalties plus interest plus all historical tax due.

 If your sales taxes are delinquent, filing a VDA could be a smart business decision.
 If you own a small company, the penalties levied by governments in an audit could do serious damage to your financial stability.